provenance-io/provenance-docs/docs/learn/asset-lifecycle/assets-overview.md

 ## Types of Assets

 Broadly speaking, assets can be categorized into two types: unique or singular assets, such as loans, and assets that can be divided into equivalent parts, such as shares of stock in a share class.
-The web3 community has popularized the term “**Non-Fungible Token**”** (NFT)** for assets that are singular and unique, while using the generic term “**token**”  to refer to divisible assets, such as cryptocurrencies like Bitcoin.
+The web3 community has popularized the term “**Non-Fungible Token**”** (NFT)** for assets that are singular and unique, while using the generic term “**token**”  to refer to divisible (and fungible) assets, such as cryptocurrencies like Bitcoin.
+We'll use the term **tokenized asset** here for clarity.

 ### NFTs